-Brownfield Site Transformed into New Library
+Brownfield Site Develops into a New Library

 - Navigated multiple reviewing agencies and permits with long lead times.
 Finished the design on time with the layout the client desired.

 - Designed the site and trail with less than 10,000 square feet of wetland fill, enabling the project to achieve a general wetland fill permit that was less costly and timely for the Wisconsin Department of Natural Resources (WDNR) permitting process.